danielmiller18/readme-generator/example/README.md

 * [Questions](#-Contact-Information)

 # Installation
-test
+type "node index.js" to prompt questions for the README

 # Usage
-test
+We can use this to easily generate a README file instead of typing it all out manually

 # License
-GNU GPLv3
+MIT
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.

 # Contributing
-test
+Following me on github and accessing the public repo

 # Tests
-test
+check all syntax and spelling before use to avoid errors.
+As well as making sure the node version is current

 # Contact Information
-* GitHub Username: test@test.com
+* GitHub Username: danielmiller18
-* Contact Email: test@test.com
+* Contact Email: daniel.miller18@yahoo.com